 We know that asking someone outside the family for help can be very difficult.
 We are an independent charity, and you can talk to us in confidence.
-We support children and young people under 18 in Bristol and South Gloucestershire who provide substantial care for a family member who is ill, disabled or misusing substances.
+We support children and young people aged 8 to 18 in Bristol and South Gloucestershire who provide substantial care for a family member who is ill, disabled or misusing substances.

 Contacting us could be an important step for you and your family.

 The most important thing is to keep yourself safe – if you are not safe, you cannot help anyone else!